StephenOsborne0/Rocket-League-Map-Loader/README.md

 NOTE: Needs to run as administrator to be able to update Hamachi firewall settings.

-Known issues:
+Future improvements:
 - There is currently no multithreading implemented so downloads and other long processes will freeze the UI.
-- On auto updating, old settings may be lost and the setup may have to be run again.

-Future improvements:
-- Fix known issues
 - Add map filtering and searching
 - Community maps is currently relying on Lethamyr's website (Lethamyr.com).
 Currently there are no community maps uploaded but when there are, they will hopefully follow the same structure as Leths maps and not break my program when trying to load them haha.